dernapo/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Instructions
 Follow the following steps to get the tidy data:

-1. Download and unzip raw data on folder "UCI HAR Dataset".
+1. Download and unzip raw data on folder `UCI HAR Dataset`.
 Folder must be placed on your Working Directory:
 2. Place run_analysis.R script on your Working Directory.
-3. Call script on RStudio:
+3. Call script on R Studio:
 ```{r}
 source("run_analysis.R")
 ```
-4. As a result you the script will create a new file "tidy.txt" on your Working Directory that includes the tidy data.
-File includes a table with dimension 180x68.
+As a result the script will create a new file `tidy.txt` on your Working Directory that includes the tidy data (dimension 180x68).